AdobeDocs/experience-platform.en/help/web-sdk/commands/configure/onbeforeeventsend.md

 >[!TIP]
 >Avoid returning `false` on the first event on a page.
 Returning `false` on the first event can negatively impact personalization.

-## On before event send callback using the Web SDK JavaScript library
+## Configure on before event send callback using the Web SDK JavaScript library {#library}

 Register the `onBeforeEventSend` callback when running the `configure` command.
 You can change the `content` variable name to any value that you would like by changing the parameter variable inside the inline function.